NORVIControllers/NORVI-X-Version-02/NORVI X-DI16/README.md

 ## 5. Observe the Display

-After uploading, the **TFT display** will show the status of the digital inputs.
+After uploading, the **Serial Monitor** will show the status of the digital inputs.

 When the program runs successfully: